laurmarshall/School_Shootings_Analysis/README.md

   9. opencarryl: No open carry of long guns is allowed in public places
   10. mcdvsurrendernoconditions: People convicted of a misdemeanor crime of domestic violence against a spouse, ex-spouse, or cohabitating partner are required to surrender their firearms with no exceptions

-### Graphs
+## Times Series Predictions
 This prediction overall shows an increase in school shootings.
 However due to the somewhat challenging nature of predicting these events the range of the maximum and minimum around the trend line is very broad.
 ![Time Series Prediction on Number of School Shootings](https://github.com/laurmarshall/School_Shootings_Analysis/blob/main/images/Time%20Series%20Prediction%20on%20Number%20of%20School%20Shootings.png)

-This graph also shows an increase, but at a much higher rate.
+This graph below also shows an increase, but at a much higher rate.
 The data is more linear and so the prediciton window is smaller as well.
 I think it is worth noting that from 1992 to 2006 there is a decrease in school shootings (the black dots in the graph above) and an increase in gun laws.
 However after 2006 the negative correlation does not hold.
 ![Time Series Prediction on Gun Laws](https://github.com/laurmarshall/School_Shootings_Analysis/blob/main/images/Time%20Series%20Prediction%20on%20Gun%20Laws.png)

 ### Natural Language Processing